 |Course Code||Course Title||Location|

 |BI-206||Microbiology Project 2||Morningside Campus|

 |CH-222||Biochemistry 1||Morningside Campus|

 |GNED-500||Global Citizenship: From Social Analysis to Social Action||Morningside Campus|

 - Eight up-to-date laboratories and modern wireless lecture facilities

-- Thorough laboratory raining, starting from the basics up to professional skills
+- Thorough laboratory training, starting from the basics up to professional skills

 - Theory is combined with on-going laboratory work

 - High program graduation rate and student satisfaction

 - Training on GMP and HACCP to industry standards

 - Qualified and caring faculty and staff provide individual attention in laboratories

 - Qualified Biotechnology (Fast Track) graduates may apply to enter the third year of the advanced Biotechnology diploma program